seifalmotaz/cruky_archived/README.md

 ## Info

 Cruky is a server side library for dart ecosystem.

-We focus in simplicity and speed of developement to make dart enter the server side programming.
+We want to make server side apps with modern style and fast `high performance`.

+We designed to be easy to use and learn.
+Less time reading docs.

 This package still in development but you can use it's pretty much stable and there is any bug or future you want tell us in github issues.